numz/Comfyui-FlowChain/CONTRIBUTING.md

 If you have any questions or need help, please ping the developer via discord NumZ#7184 to make sure your addition will fit well into such a large project and to get help if needed.

-Thank you again for your contribution!
+Thank you again for your contribution !